 A visit to Greenwich feels like a trip to a rather elegant seaside town—albeit one with more than its fair share of historic sites.
 The grandiose Old Royal Naval Hospital, designed by Christopher Wren, was originally a home for veteran sailors.
 Today it’s a popular visitor attraction, with a more glamorous second life as one of the most widely used movie locations in Britain.

 Greenwich was originally home to one of England's finest Tudor palaces, and the birthplace of Henry VIII, Elizabeth I, and Mary I. Inigo Jones built what is considered the first "classical" building in England in 1616—the Queen's House, which now houses a collection of fine art.
-Right next door, the excellent National Maritime Museum details the history of the glorious seafaring past of Britain, this island kingdom.
-Its prize exhibits include the coat worn by Admiral Lord Nelson (1758-1805) in his final battle—bullet hole and all.
+Britain was the world’s preeminent naval power for over 500 years, and the excellent National Maritime Museum details that history in an engaging way.
+Its prize exhibits include the coat worn by Admiral Lord Nelson (1758–1805) in his final battle—bullet hole and all.
+The 19th-century tea clipper Cutty Sark was nearly destroyed by fire in 2007, but reopened in 2012 after a painstaking restoration.
+Now it’s more pristine than ever, complete with an impressive new visitor center.

 Greenwich Park, London's oldest royal park, is still home to fallow red deer, just as it has been since they were first introduced here for hunting by Henry VIII.
 The Ranger's House now houses a private art collection, next door to a beautifully manicured rose garden.
 Above it all is the Royal Observatory, where you can be in two hemispheres at once by standing along the Greenwich Meridian Line, before seeing a high-tech planetarium show.